Founded to promote East-West scientific cooperation during the Cold War. Today, addressing the global challenges of the 21st century.

 In the 1970s most research organizations focused on national issues.
 Few encouraged researchers from different countries or disciplines to work together for the greater good.
 To achieve its ambitious research vision, IIASA would have to break down the barriers between nations and disciplines.
 This it did, building international interdisciplinary teams that used advanced systems analysis to study innumerable global challenges, both long-standing and emerging.
 For example, a study on water pollution carried out by a team of IIASA chemists, biologists, and economists in the 1980s is still the basis of modern water policy design in Japan, the USA, and the former USSR.

 The refurbished Schloss Laxenburg near Vienna was made available by the Austrian government shortly after the foundation of IIASA in 1972.
-The Schloss has been the institute's home for nearly four decades.
+The Schloss has been the institute's home for nearly five decades.

 When the Cold War ended, the institute’s sponsoring countries could have said "mission accomplished" and disbanded the IIASA.
 However, as well as helping foster mutual understanding among scientists from East and West, IIASA had shown the scientific benefits of different nationalities and disciplines working together toward common goals.
 This approach has been widely imitated, for example, in the Intergovernmental Panel on Climate Change (IPCC) and the International Geosphere-Biosphere Programme.